starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     3. assert it is not negative and doesn't exceed the upper bound
     4. write it to the account balance storage variable

-Note, this flow covers cases where we subtract an amount from, or add an amount to, the balance.
+Observie that this flow covers cases where we subtract an amount from, or add an amount to, the balance.

 .. topic:: Note

     As mentioned, we assume that the reader is familiar with Cairo syntax.
     For those who are not, briefly, the relevant concepts are:

-    The usage of :ref:`implicit arguments <implicit_arguments>` passed to this function inside the curly brackets.
+    The usage of :ref:`implicit arguments <implicit_arguments>` passed to the `modify_account_balance` function inside the curly brackets.
 Specifically, the arguments necessary for the assertion and storage operations.
 Wherever such functionality is used, we will pass these implicit arguments.

     The assert functions used here are imported from Cairo's `common math library <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/math.cairo>`_.
 In this case, ``assert_nn_le`` asserts that the first argument is non-negative and is less than or equal to the second argument (as *per* **3** above).